-Before the Board adopted R277-328, I painstakingly went through the rule.
-A member of the public saw so many red flags they decided to make a video (bel0w) to explain how it installed the praxis of CRT in schools.
+Before the Board adopted R277-328, this rule was painstakingly mulled over.
+Finally, a member of the public saw so many red flags they decided to make a video (below) to explain how it installed the praxis of CRT in schools.
 This video was forwarded to the public and the Board.
 Many spoke out against the rule, but, as expected, my warnings largely fell on deaf ears.
 Simply put, the Board cannot say they weren’t warned or didn’t know.
 Watch the video below to understand how school activists deconstruct the rule’s language to push their agenda.

 More evidence R277-328 was always meant to push CRT: The very first draft of R277-328 was overtly proCRT and was titled Professional Learning for Diversity, Equity, and Inclusion.
-DEI is a euphomism for CRT.
+DEI is a euphemism for CRT.
 Draft 1 was written by USBE staff and was introduced to the Board early in 2021.
-Shorlty after draft one was introduced, the legislature passed SR901 directing the USBE’s Board to create a rule to stop CRT.
+Shortly after draft one was introduced, the legislature passed SR901 directing the USBE’s Board to create a rule to stop CRT.
 USBE staff quickly retooled draft one to look and sound anti-CRT.
-They changed the title to Educational Equity and removed the DEI definitions and added strategically ambiguous language to covertly allowed for pro-CRT interpretations.
+They changed the title to Educational Equity, removed the DEI definitions, and added strategically ambiguous language to covertly allow for pro-CRT interpretations.

 Now that R277-328 has passed, and the public is no longer paying attention, USBE staff is busy bringing back the vocabulary and definitions (diversity, equity, inclusion, etc.), and they have endless training modules planned to continue “the work” of “Educational Equity” (CRT) in our schools.

 Understanding R277-328 can be a struggle.
-Hopefully, this video (below) will help you understand this rule and its implications on Utah’s K12 education system.
+Hopefully, this video (below) will help you understand this rule and its implications for Utah’s K12 education system.

 It is important to note that members of the USBE Board rejected educational excellence when they voted for this rule.